Your Flight

 Takeoff should feel smooth with possible light bumps, with calm conditions around the airport.

-Landing should feel a bit bumpy on descent with typical approach conditions.
+Landing should feel smooth with possible light bumps with typical approach conditions.

 If you feel nervous at any point, remember that turbulence is expected, safe, and part of normal flying.
 The crew is monitoring everything, and the aircraft is built to handle far more than anything you will feel.
 Have a safe and calm flight.